JereKuusela/valheim-esp/publish/README.txt

 - Player base range visualized (white sphere).
 - Ward protection range visualized (gray sphere).
 - Burning, fire and warmth range visualized (yellow, red and magenta spheres).
+- Custom visualization for containers and crafting stations (if using for example a "craft from containers" mod).
 - Fuel amount of fireplace, torches and smelters.
 - Progression of beehives, smelters, kilns and windmills.